chisui/dakka/thesis/main.md

 Modern Haskell development involves many language features that are not present in the base language of *Haskell2010*.
 These features have to explicitly be enabled by enabling language extensions.
-Especially working with dependent types and using more advanced features of Haskells typesystem require many of these language extensions.
+Especially working with dependent types and using more advanced features of Haskell's type system require many of these language extensions.
 Language extensions are enabled using `LANGUAGE` pragmas at the beginning of the file for which the extension should be enabled.

 - `DataKinds`: Allows data types to be promoted to kinds and value constructors to types.